• Skip to primary navigation

 How to store:

 Store these bars in an airtight container in the fridge for up to 2 weeks.
 They also freeze really well.
-I recommend cutting them into pieces before freezing them in an airtight bag or container.
+I recommend cutting them into pieces before freezing them in an airtight bag or container for up to 3 months.

 A stack of three pumpkin chocolate chip cookie bars with chocolate chips around them.